 Posted on Thursday, August 16, 2012

-Category: Interpreting, Languages, Translation
+Category: Interpreting, Interpreting, Languages, Languages, Translation, Translation

 One of the most fascinating immigration success stories of the 20th century is that of the Kurdish in Nashville, Tennessee.
 For a city best known for country music and Southern hospitality, one might be surprised to discover that Nashville boasts the largest Kurdish population in the United States.

 Kurds fleeing wars, violence and oppression in their homeland have found refuge in the Music City since the 1970s.
 True to their form, native Nashvillians have welcomed their new neighbors with open arms.